Creativity is overrated.

 What if effective advertising was rooted in tried-and-tested templates, instead?

-And importantly, what if you that you could start using those same templates today to begin promoting your network marketing business?
+And importantly, what if you that you could start using those same templates today for yourself?

 Uncovering the tested templates that make prospects “tick”